Achayans Movie Review

 some funny as well as thrilling elements.

-Achayans also features actors like Ramesh Pisharody,
+Achayans also features actors like Ramesh pisharody,

 Dharmajan Bolghatty, Siddique, Janardhanan, Maniyanpilla Raju etc.,